WebAssembly/module-linking/proposals/module-types/Explainer.md

   modules' type definitions.
 * New `module` and `instance` cases are added to [`importdesc`], referencing module and instance type definitions in the type section.
-* A new `module` section is added which contains a sequence of either module definitions or `alias` definitions.
+* A new Module/ModuleCode section pair is added which contains a sequence of either module definitions or `alias` definitions.
 * A new `instance` section is added which contains a sequence of either instance definitions or `alias` definitions.
 * New `module` and `instance` cases are added to [`exportdesc`].